-If one accepts the necessity for international lenders of last resort, I think it is hard to escape the conclusion that LLR powers are most efficiently vested in a centralized agency that both supervises financial markets on a consolidated basis and can internalize other external effects that arise from the national exercise of the LLR function.15 Furthermore, the LLR would need to be backed up by a global fiscal authority that can provide real resources for financial restructuring in cases where liquidity problems presage insolvency.16
+If one accepts the necessity for international LLRs, I think it is hard to escape the conclusion that LLR powers are most efficiently vested in a centralized agency that both supervises financial markets on a consolidated basis and can internalize other external effects that arise from the national exercise of the LLR function.
+16 Furthermore, the LLR would need to be backed up by a global fiscal authority that can provide real resources for financial restructuring in cases where liquidity problems presage insolvency.
+17